Translocation of sucrose by mass flow under pressure

 Active transport is affected by respiratory inhibitors.
 Sodium azide and cyanide cause great reduction in the tranlocation of sucrose.

-The compound PCMBS (p-chloromercuriphenylsulphonic acid) acts as an inhibitor to sucrose transporters so it practically prevents the loading of sucrose into the phloem.
+The compound PCMPS (p-chloromercuriphenylsulphonic acid) acts as an inhibitor to sucrose transporters so it practically prevents the loading of sucrose into the phloem.
 This movement may take place via the companion and other cells (symplastic pathway) or through the interstitial spaces/cell walls (apoplastic pathway).

 Typical contents of phloem